nastiapetrovych/synthetic-kidney-tumor-segmentation/README.md

-> Note: The repository contains one model's code and single sample dataset to comply with healthcare data privacy restrictions.
+> Note: We cannot provide access to complete dataset due to healthcare data privacy restrictions, therefore only one .nii.gz file is included as an example.

+If further details are required, please contact me at anastasiia.petrovych@ucu.edu.ua.

 ## 📁 Project Structure